HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/wab/wab/h_wab_response.md

 		</filter-mapping>
 	```
 4. Repackage the WAR and EAR files.
-5. In the WAS console, update the EAR file.
+5. In the WAS console, replace the existing EAR file with the repackaged EAR file from Step 4.